 Pregnancy and breastfeeding while taking Otezla

 It isn’t known if Otezla is safe to take during pregnancy.
-Some animal studies have shown harmful effects on the fetus when Otezla was given to pregnant females.
+Some animal studies have shown harmful effects on the fetus when Otezla was given to pregnant animals.

 It isn’t known if Otezla is safe to take while breastfeeding.
-In animal studies, Otezla passed into breast milk when the drug was given to pregnant females.
+In animal studies, Otezla passed into breast milk when the drug was given to pregnant animals.

-If you’re breastfeeding or planning to breastfeed, talk with your doctor about the risks and benefits of using Otezla.
+If you’re breastfeeding or planning to breastfeed, talk with your doctor about the risks and benefits of taking Otezla.

 If you have questions about the side effects of Otezla, talk with your doctor or pharmacist.
 Here are some questions you may want to ask: